jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 <a name='push_with_web_ide'></a>
-###Push changes to the Git repository by using the Web IDE
+###Option 2: Push changes to the Git repository by using the Web IDE

-In addition to auto-deploy, DevOps Services provides other useful capabilities for app development:

-* Hosting for public projects
-* Multiple source code repositories
-* Support for agile development
-* Web-based development tools with customizations for Bluemix
-* Continuous delivery pipeline for deploying apps to Bluemix
-* More capabilities under development

-To learn about all of the features, [see the IBM Bluemix DevOps Services website](https://hub.jazz.net/docs).

-You used the command line to modify your code and push it to the repository.
-Now, try the Web IDE in DevOps Services to do the same task.

 1. Return to the deployment page and click **EDIT CODE** to access the complete, integrated Web IDE that's based on [the Eclipse Orion open-source project](http://orion.eclipse.org/).